-- An alternate location for PS-2 is being internally finalized. - One of the three active eminent domain actions in Segment 2 agreed to settle, with other property owners either settling or in active negotiations to settle. - Two settlements were reached in Segment 3 with escrows opening; three other owners reached tentative settlements.
+- An alternate location for PS-2 has been agreed upon. - One of the three active eminent domain actions in Segment 2 agreed to settle, with other property owners either settling or in active negotiations to settle. - In Segment 3, three new owners reached tentative settlements. - Staff sent one appraisal and two administrative settlement approvals to FTA.

-- Negotiations for all outstanding offers will continue. - The remaining appraisals in Segment 1 will be completed. - Design will continue on the two parcels in Segment 3 on design hold with the hope of finalizing design. - Staff will continue to work with PG&E and Central Concrete as design progresses. - Staff will continue to work with San Francisco Public Utilities Commission regarding two new parcels. - Maps and appraisals for new parcels to be developed as they arise. - Staff will send the appraisal for the SamTrans site to FTA for review, along with one other appraisal approval and two settlement approvals.
+- Negotiations for all outstanding offers will continue. - The remaining appraisals in Segment 1 will be completed. - Design will continue on the two parcels in Segment 3 on design hold with the hope of finalizing design. - Staff will continue to work with PG&E and Central Concrete as design progresses. - Design will continue on the five new parcels identified.